xdslproject/xdsl/CONTRIBUTING.md

   code.
 Premature abstraction often adds complexity without clear benefit.
 - We prioritize code locality over DRY (Don't Repeat Yourself).
 Keeping related logic close together - even if it results in slight duplication - makes it easier to understand code in isolation.
-We prefer lambdas and inline logic over tiny single-use functions (<5 LoC), and we minimize variable scope.
+We minimize variable scope.
 - We write self-describing code by using descriptive variable names and constant intermediary variables rather than relying heavily on comments.
 - We use guard-first logic, handling edge cases, invalid inputs and errors at the start